Online Coaching Overview

 What To Expect

-At the beginning of each week, I will send you your training and adjusted macros (if necessary) via email.
-At the end of each week (ex.
-Saturday or Sunday), please check-in with me by completing my Online Coaching Weekly Check-In Form.
+Every 4-8 weeks, I will upload your training and adjusted macros (if necessary) in app (you will receive an email invite to access & download app).
+At the end of each week (Sunday), please complete my Online Coaching Check-In Form (you will receive a notification/reminder Sunday morning).
 This will update me on how your last week went with training and nutrition, so I can assess and make any changes if needed to your next week's program.

 Monitoring Weight

-Please weigh yourself every day in the morning (before eating) and keep track (write it down).
-This is one way that will help us assess progress.
+Please weigh yourself every few days in the morning (before eating) and keep track (in app).
+This is one way that will help us assess progress over time.
 For better accuracy, strive to weigh yourself around the same time every morning with minimal clothing.

 Nutrition